Top Internet Misinformation and Conspiracy Theories About CAIR

 “We look forward to partnering with the Obama administration to help defend civil liberties and to project to the world the best of our nation’s universal, constitutional and pluralistic values of freedom and justice.”

-We realize that many people and entities are subjected to the misinformation campaign about CAIR.
-It is our hope that those who seek the truth and are willing to evaluate the full picture share these responses with interested individuals and entities.
+We realize that many individuals and entities are subjected to the misinformation campaign about CAIR.
+It is our hope that this document alleviates confusion, answers honest inquiries, and dispels lies and falsehoods.